serverless/serverless/CONTRIBUTING.md

 Do not submit draft PRs.
 Submit only finalized work which is ready for merge.
 If you have any doubts related to implementation work please discuss in the corresponding issue.

-Once PR was reviewed and some changes were suggested, please ensure to re-request review after all new changes were pushed.
-It's the best, noiseless way to inform maintainers that your work is ready to be checked again
+Once a PR has been reviewed and some changes are suggested, please ensure to re-request review after all new changes are pushed.
+It's the best and quietest way to inform maintainers that your work is ready to be checked again.

 ## When you want to work on an existing issue